 Bend into place

-First, I looked up a picture of a bird of paradise plant.
+First, I looked up a picture of a real bird of paradise plant.
 I took notes of how it looked and used that to help guide how I treated my new faux plant.
 I made sure to fluff out the stems and then the leaves in a way that mimics a picture of a real bird of paradise plant.

 Call me crazy, but I cut the leaves!